electronf99/eric-LCD-BT-thingy/README.md

 ## BLE Thingy for Eric's Wacky LCD

+More stuff built with things laying around (including some of the code).

 # If you are reading this then you are probabaly Eric.

 There is something not quite right about Eric's jumbo LCD1602.
-The BL pins at the wrong end meaning it becomes a heat source not a data source.
+The BL pins are at the wrong end, meaning it becomes a heat source not a display device.

-More stuff built with things laying around (including some of the code).

 ## TL;DR: